nylas/sync-engine/README.md

 For docstrings, we're using the [numpy docstring conventions](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt).

+We also group module imports separated by blank lines, starting with Python standard library imports, followed by 3rd-party modules and then Inbox modules (relative and absolute).
+Within these general groups, we group to the author's preference of visual consistency.

 #### Random notes

 You should do `git config branch.master.rebase true` in the repo to keep your